What are The National Young Mathematicians’ Awards?

 We’ve been working with the NRICH Project at the University of Cambridge since 2010.
 You can find out more about the maths problems they create on the NRICH website.

 The winning team members each receive a Meccano M.A.X.
 Robot worth £149.99 – the most advanced Meccano robot to date, and finalist team members each receive a Meccano 25 Model Set.

-All teams each win a family trip for four people to Kidzania worth £88, and their schools get a class trip to Kidzania worth £420.
+All teams in the final each win a family trip for four people to Kidzania worth £88, and their schools get a class trip to Kidzania worth £420.

-All team members will each win a Sum Fun game, the educational numbers game for the whole family.
+All team members in the final will each win a Sum Fun game, the educational numbers game for the whole family.

-All team members each win a signed set of Murderous Maths books by our maths ambassador, Kjartan Poskitt.
+All team members in the final each win a signed set of Murderous Maths books by our maths ambassador, Kjartan Poskitt.